One of the greatest feelings in the world is finishing a project.

 Next thing you know, your clothes are as good as new and smelling just ever so slightly of vanilla—which is way more pleasant than paint.

 White Vinegar is an alternative choice if you do not have access to a washing machine or are not a fan of vanilla.

-To make this work, soak your clothes in warm water mixed with two tablespoons of white vinegar.
+Soak your clothes in warm water mixed with two tablespoons of white vinegar to make this work.

-After letting it sit for at least 30 minutes, wash your clothes out thoroughly with cold water.
+After letting it sit for at least 30 minutes, wash your clothes thoroughly with cold water.

 There might be a faint vinegar smell to your clothes for the next day or so, but that is much more preferable than the toxic fumes of paint thinner.